Historical Summary of LSS of South Dakota

 2009 Prairie Lake affordable housing apartment complex was completed in North Sioux City

-2010 LSS expanded its Childcare and Education Programs to include infant-toddler care
+2010 LSS expanded its Childcare & Education Services to include infant-toddler care

 We've grown, but our focus remains the same: providing a broad continuum of care for children and those who care for them.
 With our service locations in numerous South Dakota communities, help is never far away.